UNIT-Electronics-MX/unit_pulsar_esp32_c6/docs/_sources/11_gpio.rst

 General Purpose Input/Output (GPIO) Pins
 ========================================

-The General Purpose Input/Output (GPIO) pins on the **PULSAR NANO ESP32 C6** development board are used to connect external devices to the microcontroller.
+The General Purpose Input/Output (GPIO) pins on the **PULSAR C6** development board are used to connect external devices to the microcontroller.
 These pins can be configured as either input or output.
-In this section, we will explore how to work with GPIO pins on the **PULSAR NANO ESP32 C6** development board using both MicroPython and C++.
+In this section, we will explore how to work with GPIO pins on the **PULSAR C6** development board using both MicroPython and C++.

 .. _figura2-dualmcu-one: